Hari-guptha/Single-Report/README.md

 Run the command "npm install"

 # Configuration:
-Change the webhook URL, JWT token, First name, Last name, Email ID, and the number of use cases in config.js
+Change the webhook URL, JWT token, First name, Last name, Email ID, and the number of use cases .env

 # Use Case Definition:
 Change the test cases in the TestCases folder